VoIP is a better all-round solution for businesses in 2023 than landline services. We found six key differences to know:

 - Running costs for VoIP are lower than for landline

-- Landline has a slight edge on call quality, but there's little difference these days
+- Landline has a slight edge on call quality, but it’s very marginal

 In this guide: